Peppers contain an array of essential nutrients

 can also complicate the process of practising healthy vegetarian eating.

-While vegetarian eating practices have been associated with improved health outcomes and decreased risk of several chronic diseases, merely eliminating animal derived food products from your diet does not automatically convey health benefits.
+However, merely eliminating animal derived food products from your diet does not automatically convey health benefits.

 Vegetarians who consume large amounts of fried vegetables, chips, cookies, baked goods, and other high fat, high sugar and highly salted